Client ID-Based Policies Reference (Nov 2017 and Jul 2017)

 Approve API access requests from Applications on the API dashboard.

-Use expressions to pass query parameters, client_id and client_secret, from an application to an API that enforces a client ID-based policy:
+For example, use the following Mule 3.x expression to pass in the client_id and client_secret in the HTTP headers from an application to an API that enforces a client ID-based policy:

 1 2 #[message.inboundProperties['client_id']] #[message.inboundProperties['client_secret']]